ablaom/mlj2/doc/adding_new_models.md

 abstract type Transformer <: Model end
 ````

-Presently, every concrete model type in MLJ must be an immediate
-subtype of `Regressor{R}`, `Classifier{R}`, `Unsupervised` or
-`Transformer`.

-> Later we may introduce other types for composite "learners" that do
+> Later we may introduce other types for composite learning networks
-> things not fitting within the existing framework.
+> (composite types), resampling and tuning

 ## Package interfaces (glue code)

 Note: Most of the following remarks also apply to built-in learning
 algorithms (i.e., not defined in external packages) and presently
 located in "src/builtins/".
 In particular "src/transforms.jl" will
-contain a number of common preprocessing transformations, both "static" and
+contain a number of common preprocessing transformations.
+External
-learned.
-External package interfaces go in "src/interfaces/"
+package interfaces go in "src/interfaces/".

 Every package interface should live inside a submodule for namespace
-hygene (see the template at
+hygiene (see the template at
 "src/interfaces/DecisionTree.jl").
 Ideally, package interfaces should
-export no `struct`s outside of the model types they define, and import
+export no `struct` outside of the new model types they define, and
-only abstract types.
-All "structural" design should be restricted to
+import only abstract types.
+All "structural" design should be
-the MLJ core to prevent rewriting glue code if (when!) we change our
+restricted to the MLJ core to prevent rewriting glue code when there
-design.
+are design changes.

 ### New model type declarations